Greater Region of SaarLorLux: Byproducts of European unity

-The most important developments for the people of SaarLorLux have been the launch of the Euro and the signing of the Schengen Agreement.
+The most important developments for the people of the Greater Region have been the launch of the Euro and the signing of the Schengen Agreement.

 The launch of the Euro gave the citizens of the border region the possibility to trade across the border without the need for advanced arithmetic operations to calculate the price, when one German mark was about three French francs and about twenty Luxembourgian francs or Belgian francs.
-The Euro negates the need for SaarLorLux to have currency of its own.
+The Euro negates the need for the Greater Region to have currency of its own.

 The Schengen agreement brought the removal of border posts and border checks.
 Today, for citizens of the European Union the neighbouring village across the border can be reached the same way as a village in one's own country.
 Although this agreement was signed on a river boat on the river Moselle near Schengen, at the border triangle of Lorraine, Luxembourg and Saarland, it was not created especially for the use of the region, but the whole of the founding members: the Benelux Economic Union, the Federal Republic of Germany, the French Republic, and now 28 European States.